harumuki/thorsten-hans.com/_posts/2018-12-10-azure-key-vault-flexvolume-for-kubernetes-e2-80-8a--e2-80-8aa-journey-to-integrate-azure-key-vault-and-aks.md

 excerpt: Integrate Azure Key Vault and Azure Kubernetes services without leaking sensitive configuration data such as Service Principal credentials by using Azure AD Pod Identity and Azure Key Vault FlexVolume for Kubernetes
 featured_image: /assets/images/posts/feature_images/2018-12-10-azure-key-vault-flexvolume-for-kubernetes-e2-80-8a--e2-80-8aa-journey-to-integrate-azure-key-vault-and-aks.jpg
 ---
 This is the second part of the mini-series on Integrating *Azure Key Vault* and *AKS* (Azure Kubernetes Services).
-If you missed the [first part]({{"/azuread-pod-identity-in-aks-a-journey-to-integrate-azure-key-vault" | absolute_url}}), you should definitely read it before digging into this article.
+If you missed the [first part]({% post_url 2018-12-06-azuread-pod-identity-in-aks-a-journey-to-integrate-azure-key-vault%}), you should definitely read it before digging into this article.

 ## Introducing Azure Key Vault FlexVolume for Kubernetes

 *Azure Key Vault FlexVolume for Kubernetes* is a driver that allows you to consume typed data from *Azure Key Vault* (like secrets, keys or certificates) and attach that data directly to Pods.
-You can find the project itself [directly on GitHub](https://github.com/Azure/kubernetes-keyvault-flexvol).
+You can find the project itself [directly on GitHub](https://github.com/Azure/kubernetes-keyvault-flexvol){:target="_blank"}.

 > If you’re not familiar with Kubernetes FlexVolumes check the following readme on *FlexVolume* here